-Rochdale Bo orough Local Development Framework
+Rochdale Bo prough Local Development Framework A.

-Comments Form

-Your Details SUP.
+Your Details Comments Form

-Name KOV METRO C O POLITAN BOROL

-Ivanic
+Name COUNCIL

-Organisation/
+Organisation/ Company

 Company

 Address

 E- mail

 Postcode Tel.
 No

-individual ple ase enter their details: ations on behalf of another organisation, company or
+If you are an agent making representations on behalf of another organisation, company or individual please enter their details:

 Name

 Organisation/ Company

 Address

 E- mail

 Postcode Tel.
 No

-Do you wish to be contacted at future sta tages?
+Do you wish to be contacted at future stages?
 (Y/N)

 Please note:

-presentations will not be a ultation portal along with y accepted.
-All representations received will be published on the your name.
+Anonymous representations will not be accepted.
+All representations received will be published on the Councils consultation portal along with your name.

-and see other comments and be kept informed, please register h www.rochdale.gov.uk/yourviews with
+If you would prefer to comment on-line and see other comments and be kept informed, please register with the Council's consultation portal through www.rochdale.gov.uk/yourviews

-For Office Use
+For Office Use:

 Please Do Not Complete

 Ref No:

 Scanned:

 Acknowledged:

-On completion please return to:

-Email: LDF.consultation@rochdale.gov.uk

-Post: Strategic Planning Services, Rochdale Borough Council, PO Box 32, Telegraph House, Baillie

-Street, Rochdale OL16 1JH
+On completion please return to: Email: LDF.consultation@rochdale.gov.uk Post: Strategic Planning Services, Rochdale Borough Council, PO Box 32, Telegraph House, Baillie Street, Rochdale OL16 1JH 72